Upper East Side

 Just to clarify the terminology, Maria is clearly Sherman's mistress, meaning that Sherman is Maria's, well, what?
 Paramour I guess?
 Not to pass moral judgement, I'm just trying to figure out the proper labels.

 From there you can make your way through the South Bronx.
 Take 138th Street east across Grand Concourse to where Morris Avenue joins into Third Avenue.
-Then return to Manhattan on the Third Avenue Bridge as seen at right here.
+Then return to Manhattan on the Third Avenue Bridge as seen above.
 This bridge joins Third Avenue in the Bronx with Third Avenue in Manhattan, where it starts south at 128th Street.

 Sherman McCoy was trying to get back to his townhouse on Park Avenue around 75th Street, seen below.